golang/website/go.dev/content/solutions/americanexpress/index.md

 "Tooling has always been a critical area of need for our legacy code base," says Cane.
 "We have found that Go has excellent tooling, plus built-in testing, benchmarking, and profiling frameworks.
 It is easy to write efficient and resilient applications."

-{{% pullquote author="Benajmin Cane, Vice President and Principal Engineer at American Express" %}}
+{{% pullquote author="Benjamin Cane, Vice President and Principal Engineer at American Express" %}}
 After working on Go, most of our developers don't want to go back to other languages.
 {{% /pullquote %}}